The Complete Guide to Kids Skateboarding: Definitive Manual for Parents

 Bushings: The urethane cushions inside trucks determine turning responsiveness.
 Softer bushings are better for lighter riders (children), while harder bushings suit heavier riders.

 Kingpin Adjustment: The main bolt that determines truck tightness.
 Properly adjusted trucks should allow turning without being so loose that they wobble uncontrollably.
+A beginning skater may feel more stable with slightly tighter trucks to start, eventually appreciating the freedom of looser trucks as their skills improve.

 Wheels: Rolling Performance